TheDataStation/Pneuma-Sigmod/Pneuma/pneuma_summarizer/README.md

 # Pneuma-Summarizer

 We provide the scripts to generate all summaries used in our experiments, all of which has this naming convention: `[batch_]generate_content_summary_[].py`.
-You may download the generated row and schema summaries using `summaries/downloader.ipynb`.
+You may download the generated row and schema summaries using the instructions in `summaries/`.
 Alternatively, you can generate the summaries manually by running the following scripts:

 ```bash
 pip install -r requirements.txt